About Jennifer Stanchfield

 Jen provides professional development workshops, team-building, and direct-service programs for schools, community organizations, mental health centers, and colleges - helping educators, counselors, facilitators and student and youth leaders develop and strengthen their ability to enhance learning outcomes through meaningful reflection and dialogue.
 She earned her undergraduate degree at the University of New Hampshire and her M.S. in Experiential Education from Minnesota State University, Mankato, and continues to pursue studies in the field of educational neuroscience.

-Jen is founder of Experiential Tools an organization focused on helping practitioners fill their toolbox with quality, unique, and user-friendly methods to enhance academic, training, and therapeutic outcomes and promote meaningful reflection and application of learning experiences.
-Her books and reflective tools are used by programs of all kinds ranging from K-12 and college classrooms, team-development, training, counseling, adventure education, therapeutic, and business programs.
-She provides team-building and professional development programs for community organizations, businesses, college staff and faculty programs all around the world, as well as open enrollment and customized teaching and facilitation skills training for counselors, trainers, classroom teachers, college program staff, coaches, and human resource professionals (see workshops page for upcoming open enrollment workshops and courses).
+Jen is the founder of Experiential Tools, an organization focused on helping practitioners fill their toolbox with quality, unique, and user-friendly methods to enhance academic, training, and therapeutic outcomes and promote meaningful reflection and application of learning experiences.
+Her books and reflective tools are used by programs ranging from K-12 and college classrooms, team development, training, counseling, adventure education, therapeutic, and business programs.
+In addition, she provides professional development and community building programs for schools, community organizations, mental health agencies, youth development programs, K-12 college staff, and faculty programs.
+This includes open enrollment and customized teaching and facilitation skills training for counselors, trainers, classroom teachers, college program staff, coaches, and human resource professionals (see workshops page for upcoming open enrollment workshops and courses).

 She specializes in designing professional development programs to meet the specific needs and goals of the schools and organizations she works with.
 Workshop topics include experiential, brain-based approaches to increasing engagement and motivation, innovative reflective techniques to create meaningful and lasting lessons, practical active engagement strategies to promote social-emotional and academic learning, differentiated instruction, and group facilitation tools and techniques.